Templating and Markup

 This makes sense; ViewUser.tml is in the web context, as is the icons folder.
 The default URL for this page will be /viewuser (assuming that ViewUser class is in the root-package.pages package).

-However, most likely, the ViewUser page has a page activation context to identify which user is to be displayed:
+However, the ViewUser page might use a page activation context to identify which user is to be displayed: